jorge07/hollywood/docs/guide/events.md

 # Firing and Listening events

 Hollywood provides **ModuleContext** as a way to define Boundaries.
 Those may have different levels of nested dependencies.
-**Events** are the best way to keep things isolated and share a contract between different Bounded Contexts.
+**Events** are the best way to keep things isolated and share a contract between different Modules or Bounded Contexts.

 Hollywood provides an **EventBus** with **Listeners** and **Subscribers** to attach some services to 1:N events.